-So that answers the question, how much does car insurance cost?
-Now let's talk about some of the things that may affect the cost of your policy.
+So that answers the first question: How much do car insurance premiums cost, per month and per year, in 2014?
+Now let's talk about some of the different factors that can influence the amount you pay for your policy.